Foreword

 Details & probable cause: (rewritten and expanded)

-• With the BASIC OPEN instruction, you tried to open an IOCB (device communication channel) and you forgot to include the name (the letter of) this device
+instruction, you tried to open an IOCB (device communication channel) and you forgot to include the name (the letter of) this device - With the BASIC

-• With the BASIC OPEN instruction, you tried to open an IOCB (device communication channel) and you used a letter corresponding to a device NOT defined in the HATABS table.
-Maybe a non-resident device you forgot to load and initialise?
+instruction, you tried to open an IOCB (device communication channel) and you used a letter corresponding to a device NOT defined in the HATABS table.
+Maybe a non-resident device you forgot to load and initialise? - With the BASIC

 Possible recovery:

-• Check every XIO instructions (see "Read me first", above)
+instructions (see "Read me first", above) - Make sure your

 Sample program(s) that would trigger this error: